|Jump to Program Background

 Student interns are matched with an office (taking their preferences into account) and generally work 40 hours per week during the session.
 The length of each work day may vary since the session days will also differ in length.
 Session work may take place in the mornings, evenings, or times in-between depending upon that day’s session.

-There is an on-campus application process required for University of Georgia students.
+There is a required on-campus application process for University of Georgia students.
 The Carl Vinson Institute of Government assists in the selection of UGA students for participation in the GLIP.

 Open Adobe Acrobat.
 To combine the single documents into one document:

 University of Georgia Application deadline: October 11, 2023

 Candidate Interviews: Week of October 24, 2023

 Selected Candidate Key Dates